IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Method

-The crossover operator proposed in this paper is somewhat different from the biological sense of crossover variation.
-In biology, the phenotypic traits of offspring are determined by gene expression, and the dominance of inherited traits is reflected by the dominance of genes (usually the traits represented by dominant genes are better).
-In short, gene crossover determines trait inheritance.
-The basis for the realization of our crossover operator is learning of the expression of parental superior traits in the phenotype space and inscribing the knowledge in the network weights.
-The superior traits are judged by the offspring themselves.
-The entire process does not require the participation of genes, and because of this gene-independence, the $E$-filtered knowledge distillation crossover operator does not care about the genes encoded by the individuals of the population.
+The crossover operator proposed in this paper is somewhat different from crossover variation {in the biological sense}.
+In biology, the phenotypic {characteristics} of offspring are determined by gene expression, and the dominance of inherited {characteristics} is reflected by the dominance of genes (usually the {characteristics} represented by dominant genes are better).
+In short, gene crossover determines {the} inheritance {of characteristics}.
+The basis for {realising} our crossover operator is learning the expression of {superior} parental {characteristics} in the phenotype space and inscribing the knowledge in the network weights.
+The superior {characteristics} are judged by the offspring themselves.
+The entire process does not require the participation of genes. {Because} of this gene-independence, the $E$-filtered knowledge distillation crossover operator does not care about the genes encoded by the individuals of the population.